Carl Schurz Park: Description

 Carl Schurz Park overlooks the waters of Hell Gate and Wards Island in the East River, and is the site of Gracie Mansion (built for Archibald Gracie, 1799, enlarged c.
 1811), the official residence of the Mayor of New York since 1942.
-There are tours of the restored building every Wednesday.
+There are tours of the restored building every Monday and Wednesday.
 The park's waterfront promenade is a deck built over the Franklin D. Roosevelt East River Drive, enclosing the roadway except on the side facing the East River.
 The park is bordered on the west by East End Avenue and on the south by Gracie Square, the extension of East 84th Street to the river.
 The East River Greenway, part of the Manhattan Waterfront Greenway, passes along the promenade platform.

 The park contains winding, shady paths, green lawns, waterfront views, basketball courts, a large playground for children, and two dog runs: one designated for larger dogs and one for smaller dogs.
 The park is maintained by Carl Schurz Park Conservancy, the oldest park conservancy in New York City, in partnership with the New York City Department of Parks and Recreation.